jlaumon/Bedrock/README.md

 ## Other

 Mutex, Atomic, Thread, Semaphore.
 Function, many Type Traits, a few Algorithms...

+## Building

+Compile every cpp file in Bedrock/.
+Define `ASSERTS_ENABLED` if you want asserts and tests.
+That's about it.